Dakoda Shepley

-Dakoda Shepley (born December 27, 1994) is a Canadian professional football offensive tackle for the Dallas Cowboys of the National Football League.
-Shepley played university football at British Columbia.
+Dakoda Shepley (born December 27, 1994) is a Canadian professional football offensive lineman for the Toronto Argonauts of the Canadian Football League (CFL).
+He played university football for the UBC Thunderbirds.

 Early life

 Shepley attended Holy Names High School in Windsor, Ontario.
 His main sport was ice hockey and didn't start playing football until suffering a broken hand during his sophomore season.

-He enrolled at the University of British Columbia.
+He enrolled at the University of British Columbia where he played for the Thunderbirds.
 He was redshirted in 2013.
 He was a four-year starter, playing right tackle and right guard.
-As a sophomore, he contributed to the team winning the Vanier Cup championship.
+As a sophomore, he contributed to the team winning the Vanier Cup championship in 2015.
 As a senior, he was named a Canada West All-star at right tackle.